Skatteetaten/aurora/docs/documentation/aurora-config.md

 services, we achieve swift data offloading, minimizing any impact on the services' performance.

 The Aurora configuration supports two operation modes for telemetry data collection.
-The first mode involves using an agent collector as a daemonSet running on each node, while the second mode deploys the agent collector alongside the service as a sidecar container.
+The first mode involves using an agent collector as a DaemonSet running on each node, while the second mode deploys the agent collector alongside the service as a sidecar container.
 For the majority of our users, the first approach should be sufficient and straightforward.